salilrsharma/My-Data-Science-Portfolio/README.md

 Welcome to my data science portfolio!
 Here, I host interesting projects created by me as a part of my research and enthusiasm to discover and learn more.

 # Content

-## Exploratory data analysis
-* Lane-changing
+## Supervised Learning
+* Applicant's credit risk prediction using German credit data
+* Lane-changing assistance system for truck drivers using a video trajectory dataset
-* Terminal data
+* Time of departure prediction using port logistics data
+* Sentiment labeling of IMDB dataset

-## Machine Learning
+## Unsupervised Learning
-* Unsupervised learning (clustering): Identified vehicle types (cars and trucks) from vehicle time stamp data as they pass through two successive Bluetooth stations.
-* Unsupervised learning (probabilistic clustering):
-* Supervised learning (classification): peak hour departure
-* Supervised learning (classification): Lane-changing
-* Supervised learning (regression):

-## Deep learning
-* Supervised learning (classification):
+* Clustering lane-changing behavior of truck drivers using a video trajectory dataset

 ## Econometric models
-* Choice model: A multinomial logit and mixed logit model are developed to investigate route choices of truck drivers at a diversion node.
+* Route choices modeling of truck drivers using a multinomial logit and mixed logit model